 We love sushi too much to save it for special occasions.
 That’s why we love Ebi Sushi, a refreshingly unpretentious and affordable neighborhood spot in Union Square that serves everything from sashimi to inside-out Philadelphia rolls to 30-piece sushi boats.
 The non-sushi offerings are wide-ranging and interesting, too, from the Japanese curry plates to teishoku set meals.
 Trek to Ebi in the afternoon to catch one of its generous lunch specials, which provide varied assortments of nigiri and maki for under $15.

-Oishii Too shares owners with the Oishii restaurants located in the South End and Chestnut Hill.
+Oishii Too shares owners with the Oishii restaurant located in the South End.
 Just don’t call it a sister restaurant; it’s more of a favorite cousin.
-While those two Oishiis prize high-end experimentation, this Sudbury-based locale elevates both the simple and the classic.
+While the South End Oishii prizes high-end experimentation, this Sudbury-based locale elevates both the simple and the classic.
 You’ll find a plentiful a la carte menu stuffed with hand rolls, nigiri, and maki selections that run the gamut from spicy tempura to Tokyo-style soft shell crab.
 Those in search of land-based Japanese classics will find chicken katsu and perfectly cooked pieces of wagyu beef.